 Some studies break out statistics in four ways.

 1. ERCS/D (elective repeat cesarean section/delivery)

 2. VBAC (vaginal birth after cesarean)

 3. CBAC (cesarean birth after cesarean aka cesarean after planned VBAC)

-Some women find the TOLAC acronym offensive, because it implies “trying,” so practitioners sensitive to this may way to use the phrase “planning a VBAC.”
-Understanding that TOLAC isn’t a dig at moms, but just a straightforward, objective term that care providers use, can (hopefully) take the sting out of the word.
+Some birthing people, understandably, find the TOLAC acronym offensive, because it implies “trying,” so practitioners sensitive to this may want to use the phrase “planning a VBAC.”

 The truth is, I don’t think maybe providers understand the emotional response people have to “TOLAC” as, in their world, it’s just the straightforward, objective term that care providers and researchers use.

 Remember, your care provider is not your girlfriend.
 They use clinical terms because that is the language of their world.
 They speak like clinicians because they are clinicians.